FuzzyMainframes/MainframeNotebook/MVS/Adding-a-DASD-to-MVS.md

 ```

 ## Format the volume
 Login to TSO.
 Create a new JCL job using the following code as a template.
-The JCL code origniated from Jay Moseley's page on addind a DASD, referenced at the end of this document.
+The JCL code origniated from Jay Moseley's page on adding a DASD, referenced at the end of this document.

 ```jcl
 //HERC01  JOB (1),ICKDSF,CLASS=A,MSGCLASS=X